From graph to Riesz continuity: Self-adjoint operators

+\sub{Proof of Theorem \ref{Thm:RKsa-fd}.} Let $\Pi_{\A}$ be the polarization of $\H$ associated with $\A$.
+By Proposition \ref{prop:ad-pol}, a (local or global) trivialization of $\H$ is adapted to $\A$ if and only if it is adapted to $\Pi_{\A}$.
+It remains to apply Theorem \ref{Thm:Gr-fd}. \endproof

+\begin{rem} More generally, one can consider a family $\A$ of \emph{Fredholm} self-adjoint operators acting on fibers of $\H$.
+Suppose that $\A$ admits local trivializations taking it to a graph continuous family.
+Then the associated polarization $\Pi_{\A}$ is defined in a similar manner.
+The only change is in the definition of the subset $X_{\lambda}$: one should add the condition that the interval $[\lambda,0]$ or $[0,\lambda]$, depending on the sign of $\lambda$, is disjoint from the essential spectrum of $\A_x$.

+If a trivialization is adapted to such a family $\A$, then it is adapted to $\Pi_{\A}$ as well.
+However, the converse statement is no longer true: a trivialization adapted to $\Pi_{\A}$ is not necessarily adapted to $\A$, because it might turn $\A$ into a graph discontinuous family and then Proposition \ref{prop:ad-pr} cannot be applied.
+This problem arises already for continuous maps $X\to\gR\st_F(H)$.
+This is the place where condition of having compact resolvents comes into the picture: the graph continuity of a family of operators with compact resolvents is independent of the choice of a trivialization. \end{rem}

-\begin{exm} Let us show that Theorem \ref{Thm:RKsa-fd} does not hold without the assumption of finite dimension.
-We construct a graph continuous family $\A\colon X\to\RK^*(H)$ of invertible self-adjoint operators with compact resolvents over a compact metrizable space $X$ such that $\A$ is not locally Riesz continuous.
-Moreover, for every point $\xX$, $\A$ is not locally Riesz continuous at $x$ (that is, it is not locally Riesz continuous in any neighborhood of $x$).
+\upskip \begin{exm} Let us show that Theorem \ref{Thm:RKsa-fd} does not hold without additional assumptions on the base space $X$.
+We will construct a graph continuous family $\A\colon X\to\Ro_K(H)$ of invertible self-adjoint operators with compact resolvents over a compact metrizable space $X$ such that, for every point $\xX$, $\A$ has no adapted trivialization in any neighborhood of $x$.

-Our example is based on \cite[Theorem 6]{DD}, where Dixmier and Douady constructed a non-trivial separable Hilbert bundle $\H$ over a compact space $X$.
+Our example is based on a Dixmier--Douady's construction of a non-trivial separable continuous field $\E$ of Hilbert spaces over a compact space $X$.
+See \cite[Theorem 6]{DD}.
 Let us recall their construction.
-Let $H_i=\CC^2$, $X_i = \PP(H_i)\cong \CC\PP^1$, $H = \oplus_{i=1}^{\infty} H_i$, and $X = \prod_{i=1}^{\infty} X_i$ with the product topology.
+Let $H_i=\C^2$, $X_i = \PP(H_i)\cong \C\PP^1$, $H = \oplus_{i=1}^{\infty} H_i$, and $X = \prod_{i=1}^{\infty} X_i$ with the product topology.
 The space $X$ is a countable product of metrizable spaces and thus is metrizable itself; it is a product of compact spaces and thus is compact itself.
-The Hilbert bundle $\H$ over $X$ is defined as the subbundle of the trivial Hilbert bundle $X\times H\to X$ with the fiber $\H_x = \oplus_{i=1}^{\infty} x_i$ over $x = (x_i)$, where $x_i\in X_i$ is considered as a one-dimensional subspace of $H_i$.
-By \cite[Theorem 6]{DD}, every section of $\H$ vanishes at some point.
-In particular, $\H$ is not trivial and thus it is not locally trivial (since all locally trivial Hilbert bundles over paracompact base spaces are trivial).

-Moreover, for every point $\xX$, $\H$ is not locally trivial at $x$ (that is, there is no local trivialization of $\H$ over any neighborhood of $x$).
-This can be seen by the same reasoning as in the proof of \cite[Corollary 2 to Theorem 6]{DD}.
-Indeed, there is a point $y = (y_i)\in X$ at which $\H$ is not locally trivial.
-Let $x = (x_i)$, and let us fix unitaries $u_i\in\U(H_i)$ taking $y_i$ to $x_i$.
-Then $u_i$ determines a homeomorphism of $X_i$ and $u = \prod_{i=1}^{\infty} u_i\in\U(H)$ determines a homeomorphism of $X$.
-This homeomorphism is covered by the automorphism of the trivial Hilbert bundle $X\times H$ taking $(z,\xi)$ to $(uz,u\xi)$ and preserving the subbundle $\H$.
-Since $\H$ is not locally trivial at $y$, $u\H = \H$ is not locally trivial at $uy=x$.